ishaq/SimplePDF/README.md

 **Alignment:** Header/Footer can have _Left_, _Center_ or _Right_ alignment, It will be added to the corresponding location on top/bottom of the page.

-**Page Number & Pages Count:** In a text header/footer, occurrences of `pdf.kPageNumberPlaceholder` are replaced with the current page number and occurrences of `pdf.kPagesCountPlaceholder` are replaced with pages-count.
+p**Page Number & Pages Count:** In a text header/footer, occurrences of `SimplePDF.pageNumberPlaceholder` are replaced with the current page number and occurrences of `SimplePDF.pagesCountPlaceholder` are replaced with pages-count.

 The `pageRange` attribute controls which pages the header/footer appears on. `pageRange` is an `NSRange` instance, `pageRange.location` specifies zero based page index where the header/footer would first appear. `pageRange.length` specifies how many pages it would appear on (starting at `pageRange.location`).